SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 # 1.0 Cloud Foundry Provider

-This provider enables the standard Cloud Foundry environment variables, `VCAP_APPLICATION`,  `VCAP_SERVICES` and `CF_*` to be parsed and accessed as configuration data within a .NET application.
+The Cloud Foundry provider enables the standard Cloud Foundry environment variables, `VCAP_APPLICATION`,  `VCAP_SERVICES` and `CF_*` to be parsed and accessed as configuration data within a .NET application.

-These environment variables are used by Cloud Foundry to communicate an application's environment and configuration information to the application running inside a container.
+These environment variables are created and used by Cloud Foundry to communicate an application's environment and configuration to the application code running inside a container.
 More specifically, the values found in `VCAP_APPLICATION` provide information about the application's resource limits, routes (i.e URIs), and version number among other things.
 The environment variable `VCAP_SERVICES` provides information about what external services (e.g. Databases, Caches, etc.) the application is bound to, along with details on how to contact those services.

 You can read more information on the Cloud Foundry environment variables at the [Cloud Foundry docs](http://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html) website.